polpielladev/polpiella.dev/src/pages/sourcery-swift-package-command-plugin.md

 }
 ```

+The file above contains what you would expect from a mocked protocol: conformance to it with empty implementations and a set of variables to check whether these protocol methods have been called.
+And the best part...
+Sourcery writes it for you! 🎉

 ## How to run Sourcery from a Swift Package?

-By now you might be wondering how or when to run this command in a Swift package.
-You could do it manually and drag the files in or run the script from the command line in the package's directory but, for Swift Packages, there are two proper ways of running executables:
+By now you might be wondering how or when to run Sourcery in a Swift package.
+You could do it manually and drag the files in or run the script from the command line in the package's directory but, for Swift Packages, there are two built-in ways of running executables:

 1. Via a **command plugin**, which needs to be triggered manually.
 2. Via a **build tool plugin**, which runs as part of the package's build process.

-In this article I will be covering what a Sourcery command plugin looks like, but I am already working on a part two where I will be creating a build tool plugin, but it is a lot more complicated.
+In this article I will be covering what a Sourcery command plugin looks like, but I am already working on a part two where I will be creating a build tool plugin.

 ## Creating the plugin package